 This has become a key issue in realising the fifth condition in the process to reduce the spread of the virus and to start the release from lockdown.
 Now anyone showing symptoms of Covid-19 can get tested.
-For full information read:
+For full information which is regularly updated read:

 and how the kits work https://www.gov.uk/government/publications/how-tests-and-testing-kits-for-coronavirus-covid-19-work/for-patients-the-public-and-professional-users-a-guide-to-covid-19-tests-and-testing-kits